bingomanatee/react-picker/README.md

 a menuItem; it recieves option, state and active as properties, and `optionToLabel(option)` as its children.
 It's passed `chooseOption(option)` as its onClick.

+### EmptyMessage

+an optional component that displays when no options are available -- options are absent or an empty array.
+In the absence of this component a tag displays "no choices" in this situation.

+Options can be "empty" if the optionsFilter eliminates all options -- or, for instance, if the options are loading asynchroously.

 ## The Picker Store

 The picker store is an instance of Looking Glass Engine; it has the following